carbon-language/carbon-lang/docs/design/interoperability/name_mapping.md

 ## Carbon names in C/C++

-Carbon names which are mapped into C++ will use a top-level namespace of `Carbon`, with the package name and namespaces represented as namespaces below that.
+Carbon names which are mapped into C++ will use a top-level namespace of `Carbon` by default, with the package name and namespaces represented as namespaces below that.
 For example, the `Widget` Carbon package with a namespace `Foo` would become `::Carbon::Widget::Foo` in C++.

 For example, given the Carbon code: